 Saturday.
 Welcome to Cape Town, South Africa!
 You will be met at the Cape Town Airport and transferred to our accommodation.
 At 17.00pm there is a pre departure meeting at the lodge, where you will meet your guide and the rest of the group.
 Overnight - Cape Town

 Cape Town - Cederberg.
-Leaving Cape Town, we head north into the rich fruit growing area along the Olifants River.
+This morning we depart on a township tour in and around the city.
+From here we head around Table Bay and continue north through the wheat growing 'bread basket' of South Africa.
+We cross the Piketberg Pass into the rich fruit growing area along the Olifants River.
 Our first night is spent in a picturesque campsite with a view of the surrounding wine farms.
 This afternoon we have the opportunity to sample some of the nectar of the gods after taking a short walk in the surrounding vineyards to explore the exquisite views of the Cederberg Mountains.
 Tonight we camp under a canvass of stars – the perfect way to begin our African adventure.
 Overnight - Cederberg Mountains

 An African Adventure - 37 days Go Guide

 : :Check out the go guide for details of the tour, info on visas, climate, money, what to bring and more!